Charles Bélec

-Charles Bélec (December 23, 1872 in Fort Coulonge, Quebec, Canada – January 16, 1958) was a Canadian politician and farmer.
+Charles Bélec (23 December 1872 in Fort Coulonge, Quebec, Canada – 16 January 1958) was a Canadian politician and farmer.
 He was elected to the House of Commons of Canada in the 1930 election as a Member of the Conservative Party to represent the riding of Pontiac.

 The son of Charles Bélec and Thersile Gervais, he operated a farm near Fort Coulonge.
 Bélec was married twice: to a Miss Bertrand in 1894 and to Louise Gervais in 1904.

-Prior to his federal political experience, he was twice elected mayor of Mansfield and Pontrefact, Quebec in 1902 and 1924 serving one year terms.
+Prior to his federal political experience, he was twice elected mayor of Mansfield-et-Pontefract, Quebec, in 1902 and 1924 serving one year terms.

 He ran unsuccessfully for a seat in the Quebec assembly in 1923.